dfhoughton/list_matcher/README.md

 ## Description

-List::Matcher facilitates generating efficient regexen programmatically.
+`List::Matcher` facilitates generating efficient regexen programmatically.
+This is useful, for example, when looking for occurrences of particular words or phrases in freeform text. `List::Matcher` will automatically generate regular expressions that minimize backtracking -- the revisiting of earlier decisions.

 ## Options